Caves Branch...The Adventure Co & Jungle Lodge...But so much MORE !!

 Belize Disaster and Rescue Response Team

 In 1993, after just one short year of opening the tiny and struggling Caves Branch, Ian realized there was no emergency response team in Belize.
-With concern to not only his own guests at Caves Branch, but all travelers throughout Belize, Ian initiated, created and provided ongoing training and financial support for the first national (all volunteer) rescue organization in Belize, BDARRT.
-After 12 years of developing the program, and performing countless rescues and relief operations both in Belize and abroad, Ian turned the program over to local leadership where it still remains active today.
+With concern for not only his own guests at Caves Branch, but all travelers throughout Belize, Ian initiated, created & provided ongoing training & financial support for the first national (all volunteer) rescue organization in Belize, BDARRT.
+After 12 years of developing the program, and performing countless rescues & relief operations, both in Belize and abroad, Ian turned the program over to local leadership where it still remains active today.

 Youth at Learning Risk

 In 2004, Caves Branch created the not-for-profit BAD CAT's "Youth at Learning Risk" program.
-During its 3 years, this program provided tutoring, mentoring, a school meal program, high school and college scholarships, and adventure trips to build self esteem and self confidence to youth that were identified as potentially dropping out of school due to already failing 5 or more subjects.
-The BAD CAT's program had a success rate of 72% in assisting these youths in graduating from one year to another and for some, continuing their education into college.
+During its 3 years, this program provided tutoring, mentoring, a school meal program, high school and college scholarships, and adventure trips to build self esteem & self confidence, for youths that were identified as potentially dropping out of school, due to already failing 5 or more subjects.
+The BAD CAT's program had a success rate of 72% in assisting these youths in graduating from one year to another &, for some, continuing their education into college.
 The benefits and services of this program are now part of the Belize National Youth Chess Foundation.